kyma-project/busola/README.md

 See the available Busola [feature flags](docs/features.md) for more information.

-#### Environment specific settings
+#### Environment-Specific Settings

-You can provide override to the default configuration with your own environment specific settings.
+You can provide an override to the default configuration with your own environment-specific settings.
-Custom environment directory structure should look and be placed in **public/environments**.
+Follow this pattern to structure your custom environment directory and place it in `public/environments`.

 ```
 custom-env/